CONTACT US NOW | (925) 932-0201

-Here’s how a sex addiction counselor looks at a story like this.
+Here's how a sex addiction therapist looks at a story like this.

 The very idea that Scott Disick went to the media to announce a sex addiction means he doesn't have a clear idea of what it means.
 Sex addiction isn't usually something people address until they've had that “rock bottom” moment.
 A person is in a terrible place when that happens – not laughing up their sleeve in front of the paparazzi.

 I'm going to guess that most of the people reading this aren't multi-millionaires.
 I'm also going to guess that if you were to go on TV and proclaim you were a sex addict, there might be some serious repercussions.

 Do you think you'd still have a job the next day?
 Will you casually whistle past your wife in the living room after she watches that confession?
 How do you think it would affect your kids at school if any of their friends saw you on TV?